-Brazoria County's CE process consists of 3 intake facilities (Gulf Coast MHMR Street Outreach, Salvation Army Emergency Shelter, and United Way).
+Brazoria County's CE process consists of four (4) intake facilities (Brazoria County Women's Center, Gulf Coast MHMR Street Outreach, Salvation Army Emergency Shelter, and United Way).
 When a family calls the CD Dept, they are referred to one of the intake agencies.
 The family is assessed, entered into HMIS, and referred to various agencies that provides the service or goods the family needs.